Amir-jafari-9/Amir-jafari-9/README.md

 - Reverse Engineering
 - Pwn

-Feel free to check out my CTF write-ups and solutions in the [writups](https://github.com/FlagMotori/writeups) on this repository!

 ## 📫 Get in Touch

 I'm always open to discussing new projects, ideas, or just connecting with fellow developers.
 You can reach me at: